rdeits/iris-distro/Readme.md

 found at <http://docs.mosek.com/7.0/matlabfusion/Inner_and_outer_L_wner-John_Ellipsoids.html>

-The algorithm can be demonstrated by adding the folder containing the "+iris" directory to the MATLAB path, then running:
+The algorithm can be demonstrated by adding the folder containing the "+iris" directory, as well as the following third-party folders:

+	+iris/+thirdParty/polytopes
+	+iris/+thirdParty/geom_3d/geom3d/geom3d

+to the MATLAB path, then running:

 	>>> import iris.test.*;
 	>>> test_poly_2d;